Chinese-Owned Pork Producer Could Qualify For Trump Bailout Money Meant For Companies Hit By Chinese Tariffs

 — Damian Paletta (@damianpaletta) October 23, 2018

 In January of this year, President Donald Trump imposed tariffs on China for things like solar panels and washing machines.
-Later, he added a tariff on steel and aluminum from the country, resulting in targeted retaliatory tariffs from China impacting $60 billion worth of US goods.
+Later, he added a tariff on steel and aluminum from the country, resulting in targeted retaliatory tariffs from China impacting $60 billion worth of U.S. goods.

 China recently announced that it missed economic targets in the third quarter of this year, with the economy expanding 6.5 percent, shy of the 6.7 percent growth from the previous quarter.
 However, experts are not sure if tariffs caused this slowing or if it is due to unrelated domestic factors.